 Before you put on all your snow gear, consider warming up your body with about 30 minutes of yoga.
 Good warm stretching will reduce your risk of injury once you get out there in the cold.
 We’ve got some good stretches here that will help you get loosened up before you begin.

-#3 – Run safely in the winter.
+Run Safely in the Winter

 There’s just something incredibly satisfying about running outside in the cool winter air.
 It’s a feeling you can’t replicate on an indoor track.
-But you’ve got to take a few extra precautions when the temperature drops below freezing.
+However, you’ve got to take a few extra precautions when the temperature drops below freezing.

 The blustery winter months can be a great time to get out of the house and get moving.
 If you take a few extra safety precautions and prepare yourself for the elements, you can remain injury-free and stay fit all through the season.